1370 The Villeroy family, food merchands at the Les Halles foodmarket

 Time for a new adventure, an avant-garde private hi-tech company, La Poste.

-Most international mail sent to France transists by the VB mansion.
+All international mail sent to Paris transists by the VB mansion.

 1738 End of a story